New Street (York): Layout and architecture

-The street runs south-west, from Davygate to Coney Street.
-Much of the south-east side of the street is occupied by 3-9 New Street.
-One of the first terraces of identical houses built in the city, it was completed in 1746 and originally consisted of six houses, with four surviving.
-1 New Street was built in 1959, in a style to match the terrace.
-On the north-west side is 8 New Street, built as a coach house in about 1745, which later served as the engine house of the Yorkshire Insurance Company.
+The street runs south-west from Davygate to Coney Street.
+Much of the south-east side is occupied by the Grade II*-listed Nos.
+3–9; one of the first terraces of identical houses built in the city, it was completed in 1746 and originally consisted of six houses, of which four survive.
+No. 1 and what is now 16 Davygate were rebuilt in 1958–59 in a style matching the terrace.
+On the north-west side is No. 8, built as a coach house in about 1745, which later served as the engine house of the Yorkshire Insurance Company.